"jcr:3039df5d-7ebe-47db-b72d-915e5475fd6d" (String)

 Doctoral students have presented their dissertation work in highly visible and competitive conferences such as the Singapore Management University Accounting Symposium and the MIT-Asia conference.

 We want our students to share the faculty’s passion for research.
-Students are an integral part of the Accounting group, benefiting from the many workshops, conferences, and visitors and overall lively, informal, but intellectual culture.
+Students are an integral part of the Accounting group, benefiting from the many workshops, conferences and visitors participating in our lively, informal, but intellectual culture.

 Doctoral students have their own discretionary annual research budget.

-The annual Doctoral Boot Camp provides students with an informal setting to present their research ideas, proposal, and early draft papers for the entire faculty and receive constructive feedback.
+The annual Doctoral Boot Camp provides students with an informal setting to present their research ideas, proposal, and early draft papers to the entire faculty and receive constructive feedback.

-Faculty play key roles in the profession, serving as editors, editorial board members, or reviewers for the major journals in the field (including, Journal of Accounting and Economics, Journal of Accounting Research, The Accounting Review, Accounting, Organizations, and Society, Management Science, Contemporary Accounting Research, Review of Accounting Studies).
+Faculty members play key roles in the profession, serving as editors, editorial board members or reviewers for major journals in the field (including, Journal of Accounting and Economics, Journal of Accounting Research, The Accounting Review, Accounting, Organizations and Society, Management Science, Contemporary Accounting Research, Review of Accounting Studies).

 The stipend will be granted for five years conditional on the continued satisfaction of all academic programme requirements.